 Advice for businesses about building and keeping security into products connected to the Internet of Things, including proper authentication and access control, secure data management, and the importance of communicating with users effectively.

 Guidance for business on complying with the FTC’s Health Breach Notification Rule.
 Who’s covered by the Rule and what companies must do if they experience a breach of personal health records.

-Under the FTC's Health Breach Notification Rule, companies that have had a security breach must: 1.
-Notify everyone whose information was breached; 2.
-In many cases, notify the media; and 3.
-Notify the FTC.
+Under the FTC's Health Breach Notification Rule, companies that have had a security breach must: 1) notify everyone whose information was breached, 2) notify the FTC, and 3) in some cases, notify the media.

 Explains how medical identity theft occurs, and how health care providers and insurers can minimize the risk and help their patients if they’re victimized.

 When developing a health app, sound privacy and security practices are key to consumer confidence.
 Here are some best practices to help you build privacy and security into your app.
 These practices also can help you comply with the FTC Act.

 You’re developing a health app for mobile devices and you want to know which federal laws apply.
 Check out this interactive tool.